 First remove all hair from the walls, ceiling, closet, any other nearby surface and air conditioner near the tub.
 Squeegee the floor to remove any fur on the floor.
 Dry with an orange ShamWow.
 If you have an exceptionally furry dog that is blown out in the tub this should be done after they are finished.

-Each tub must be cleaned after each dog and at the end of the day.
+Each tub must be cleaned with a Chlorhexidine wash after each dog and at the end of the day with 256.
 After each dog all the tools used, the tub walls and mat must be disinfected.
 At the end of the day the procedures are as follows: All tools, scrubbies, gloves, combs, squeegee, measuring spoons and any other materials will be put into the tub along with the mat for inside the tub, the mats you stand on, and the raised grates for the small dogs.
 Fill the tub with 3 gallons of water and enough 256 to kill any zoonotic disease.
 Then run the mixture through the hydrosurge and apply it to every single inch of every item in the tub.
 This procedure will take no less than 5 full minutes to ensure each item has been thoroughly disinfected.
 Once this time has passed drain the tub, and rinse each item out including the hydrosurge with clean water.
 Once each item is rinsed and the tub is drained squeegee out the tub.
 Place the grates and any other tools on clean towels.
 Any water left in the tub must be wiped down so the tub is completely dry and will be fresh and ready for the next day.
 Anti-fatigue mats should be placed on the ramps so they can dry for the next day.

 After each pet is finished being groomed, dried, or had their nail trim done each table must be vacuumed, and then cleaned and disinfected with the appropriate cleaner for the day of the week.